senanu/b40/docs/bio40.md

 # Welcome to Bio 40 at Chaffey College

-# Introduction to Cell and Molecular Biology -- Spring 2023 (Biol-40-26949)
+# Introduction to Cell and Molecular Biology -- Fall 2023

 ## Course Description